© Missing - We are looking for Denise

 Are the parents of missing minors called to be part of this organization?

-Generally speaking, no, parents are called upon to promote the development of this body, supervising its functions (one thinks of a guarantor role for the proper functioning of the entity)
+Generally speaking, no, parents are called upon to promote the development of this body, supervising its functions (the idea is to have a guarantor role for the proper functioning of the institution)

 Why is it necessary to support this initiative?